lincolnloop/django-pyuwsgi/README.md

 # django-pyuwsgi

-Run uWSGI as a Django management command.
+Run pyuwsgi (aka uWSGI) as a Django management command.

 ----